 Expect that you’re going to be stressed and busy during the first days upon arrival.
 So now would be the best time to update your resume and write cover letters.
 If you’ve done tip #1 correctly, you’ll probably have a list of prospective employers.

-Begin customizing your resume to fit the qualifications they’re looking for.
+Consider using a resume builder to begin customizing your resume to fit the qualifications they’re looking for.
+This will ensure a professional and tailored presentation.
 You can leave the address part blank and just fill it in once you get there.
 Inform references in advance that they might be contacted for a background check.
 Upload all vital documents on secured networks so you can easily print or send them out in a moment’s notice.

 You can hire a resume editor, or even hire someone to write the entire thing for you.
 If you ever used an essay writing service in college, it’s similar in that they can do it all for you.